-Ellen Johnson Sirleaf is one of the great African women leaders have been democratically elected as Liberia’s 24th president.
+Ellen Johnson Sirleaf is one of the great African women leaders who have been democratically elected as Liberia’s 24th president.
 That is not all.
 Ellen entered history books as being the first female president of the African continent.

 Her struggle for peace and democracy for her country led to her being awarded the Nobel Peace Prize Laureate in 2011.
-Ellen has since made many accomplishments while in government by boosting her country’s economy, security and international relations.
+Ellen has since made many accomplishments while in government by boosting her country’s economy, security, and international relations.

 Ellen has been passionate about leadership and was very aggressive in fighting corruption and nepotism in the government when she was appointed the minister of finance.

-One of her major accomplishments was erasing nearly $5 billion in crippling foreign debt after just three years of being in office, paving the way for foreign investment and boosting the annual government budget from $80 million to $516 million.
+One of her major accomplishments was erasing nearly $5 billion in crippling foreign debt after just three years of being in office, paving the way for foreign investment, and boosting the annual government budget from $80 million to $516 million.

 Joice Mujuru has done an impressive job for her country.
 The great African woman leader deputized Robert Mugabe by being the vice president of Zimbabwe between years 2004-2014.
 During her time in government, she was able to serve in different ministries including Women’s affairs where she played an active role in ensuring that the women in her country were empowered.

 Joice is one of the women leaders that were able to get into the male-dominated scene at a young age of 25.
 One of her major accomplishments was protecting her country while in the army which saw her rise to the ranks of a member of general staff in the Zimbabwe African National Liberation Army.

 Aja Fatoumata has served as the Vice president of Gambia.
 This strong African woman has played an active role in the fight for human rights, more so, women’s rights.
 She was also in the forefront of fighting Yahya Jammeh’s dictatorial regime which saw the country’s citizens gain back their freedom of expression and association.